 - Metadata closely related to individual Tests such as the test script, directory path or maximum duration which are stored directly with the test code.

-- User Stories can be used to define expected features of the application and to easily track which functionality has been already implemented, verified and documented.
+- User Stories can be used to describe expected features of the application by defining the user story and to easily track which functionality has been already implemented, verified and documented.